Center for Genetic Analysis of Biological Responses

 Research Projects

-Our bodies are kept homeostatically stable by the functions of proteins produced from many genes.
-In other words, our health is essentially dependent on the balance of our gene products.
+Our bodies are kept homeostatically stable by functions of proteins produced from many genes.
+In other words, our health is basically maintained in accordance with the balance of our gene products.
 Many diseases can therefore be traced to a defect in, or malfunction of, various genes.
-To find and develop new drugs or new therapies, it is important to identify the function of each gene in vivo.
-However, at present, the functions of various genes remain poorly understood, which makes it difficult to clarify their relationships with each other, or to analyze in a systematic fashion how they participate in specific diseases.
+In order to find and develop new drugs or new therapy, it is very important to identify the function of each gene in vivo.
+However, at present, we do not have enough information about the function of various genes to clarify their relationships to each other, or to analyze the relationships to specific diseases systematically.

 fig.1